Attempted acquisition of BSkyB by News Corporation: Regulatory issues

 Although the two companies had not agreed on a revised takeover proposal, News Corporation announced its intention to seek regulatory approval from the European Commission in November.
 The Commission unconditionally approved the proposal the following month.

 The proposal was also reviewed by the British government.
-On 4 November 2010 Business Secretary Vince Cable referred the takeover bid to Ofcom to consider issues of media plurality.
+On 4 November 2010 the Business Secretary, Liberal Democrat Vince Cable, referred the takeover bid to Ofcom to consider issues of media plurality.
 In July 2011 it was reported that around this time News Corp's News International subsidiary had "bullied" the Liberal Democrats.
 The Observer said that "According to one account from a senior party figure, a cabinet minister was told that, if the government did not do as NI wanted, the Lib Dems would be 'done over' by the Murdoch papers."

 In late December 2010, undercover reporters from The Daily Telegraph, posing as constituents, set up a meeting with Cable, in which he made some unguarded remarks about the coalition, including a description of the coalition's attempt at fast, widespread reforms (including the health service and local governments) as being a "kind of Maoist revolution".
-When his comments appeared in the press on 21 December, Cable stated, "Naturally I am embarrassed by these comments and I regret them", before reaffirming his commitment to the coalition government, stating that "I am proud of what it is achieving".
+When his comments appeared in the press on 21 December, Cable stated "Naturally I am embarrassed by these comments and I regret them", before reaffirming his commitment to the coalition government, stating that "I am proud of what it is achieving".
 In May 2011 the Press Complaints Commission upheld a complaint regarding the Telegraphs use of subterfuge: "On this occasion, the commission was not convinced that the public interest was such as to justify proportionately this level of subterfuge."